 Deals with questions and views concerning the neural basis of acquisition, consolidation, storage, and retrieval of memories.
 Levels of analysis range from a molecular/cellular perspective to a functional anatomy perspective.
-Prerequisite: Minimum 65% average in completed PSYC courses; PSYC 3015Y; PSYC 2200H, PSYC-BIOL 3210H, or PSYC 2600H; and at least 1.0 additional 3000-level PSYC credit.
+Prerequisite: Minimum 65% average in completed PSYC courses; PSYC 3015Y; one of PSYC 2200H, PSYC 2600H, or PSYC-BIOL 3210H; and at least 1.0 additional 3000-level PSYC credit.